Help & Advice

-Newcastle University UCU has a team of experienced and trained personal caseworkers.
-These are volunteer members who provide support, advice and representation to individual members on employment related difficulties.
+Newcastle University UCU has a team of experienced and trained representatives who undertake casework.
+These are members who provide support, advice and representation to individual members on employment related difficulties.

-Please note that, due to the high demand, you may have to wait until a caseworker is available to take on your case.
-You have the right to request that disciplinary or grievance meetings are postponed until a caseworker is able to accompany you.
+Please note that, due to the high demand, you may have to wait until a representative is available to take on your case.
+You have the right to request that disciplinary or grievance meetings are postponed until a representative is able to accompany you.

-UCU caseworkers are not able to offer advice, support or representation to non-members, or to members regarding problems which arose before they joined UCU.
+UCU representatives are not able to offer advice, support or representation to non-members, or to members regarding problems which arose before they joined UCU.

 Education Support Partnership (ESP)

 ESP offers support services to all staff in further and higher education and their families, including:

 •Counselling: confidential, solution-focused counselling on personal and workplace issues

 •One-to-one coaching: personalised practical and emotional support via a secure email system

 •Information, advice and support material: news, guides and factsheets on relevant topics such as well-being, work-life balance, workload problems, stress management, coping with bereavement, and dealing with difficult people

 •Financial assistance: a needs-based grants and loans programme